-Traditionally, after building a study, builders have had to enter test data by hand which was very time consuming.
-Auto-validation is a powerful feature unique to Clinical Studio that allows study builders to enter massive amounts of data and view the test results.
-The system also keeps a history of these validations for reference.
+Traditionally, after building a study, builders have had to enter test data by hand which is very time consuming.
+Auto-validation is a powerful feature unique to Clinical Studio allowing study builders to enter massive amounts of test data and have the system automatically run that data against the edit checks (validation conditional actions) which have been built on the corresponding form being validated.
+It then records where the edit checks fired and where they didn't.
+The system keeps a history of these validations, also regarded as test scripts, for future reference.

 The Auto-validation tool is accessed in the Form Builder.

 Validating a CRF is an automated three step process culminating in a thoroughly detailed report, complete with a validation status for each field being saved to the database.
 Once a CRF has been validated, a validated tag can be attached to the CRF.
 This validated tag will stay with the CRF as long as the CRF is not changed.
 The user can export a validated form to the Form Library and import it to other studies.
 Once a form is changed, the validated tag will be cleared and the form must be re-validated.
 Clinical Studio clearly identifies which forms are validated and which forms are not in the Form Builder and Import Form Library.

 Prior to running validation data through a CRF for testing purposes, test data must be created.
 Test data can be automatically created by Clinical Studio.
 To begin the process of CRF validation by creating Test Data Sets, select the "Form Builder..." link from the Study menu.
 When the Form Builder application is open, the user will see a link named "Auto-Validate Subject CRF" in the right column.
 The figures below show how to open the “Manage Test Data" page.

 When the "Auto-Validate Subject CRF" link is selected, the Manage Test Data application opens as shown in the figure below.

 Follow these steps to create test data and prepare to run the test data through the form: